pascallaliberte/sharpen.page/review.md

 **Instead**, you're looking for a run-through of your page, to see where there are some holes that will make the visitors leave.

-**Instead**, you've looking for ways to change your page to make your visitor say, with _enthusiasm_, "I feel seen!", "Yes, this, now".
+**Instead**, you're looking for ways to change your page to make your visitor say, with _enthusiasm_, "I feel seen!", "Yes, this, now".

+**Instead**, you're looking to learn more about _your_ visitors and their decisional back-and-forth.

 </aside>